motimaa-net/puskabot/README.md

 ## To-Do

-Moticord is in a continuous state of development.
+Puskabot is in a continuous state of development.
 New features/updates may come at any time.
 Some pending ideas are:

 -   Nothing atm?
 Ideas?